a1e2w3/java_util_extension/README.md

 capacity of array always greater than the matrix size, which the the number of values, and it grows automatically when new tuples are added into the matrix.

-Open source project link: https://github.com/a1e2w3/java_util_extension.git
+Open source project links: https://github.com/a1e2w3/java_util_extension.git or https://a1e2w3@bitbucket.org/a1e2w3/java_util_extension.git